techlearn-center/DevOps/README.md

 - **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.-->

 ## 📢 Spread the Word
-Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
-Let's learn together!
+Share your journey with your network and tag me, <!--[Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
+Let's learn together!-->

 Happy learning and blogging! 🌟